emilieeileen/project-2/README.md

     </div>
   </div>
   ```
 We wanted to use the *Similar Films* option from the database as way to include an additional component to the project.
 As shown above, each movie page links to a Similar films page, where users can see similar films to the one they selected.
 Using the match similarly to how it was used on the *SingleMovie* page, we called the movie ID to display the array of similar films. this array was then mapped onto a flexbox grid, with teh movie posters acting as the cards.
-The user can click on the poster to return that films' *SingleMovie* page, just like on th *Genre* and *Search* pages.
+The user can click on the poster to return that films' *SingleMovie* page, just like on the *Genre* and *Search* pages.

 ```js
 return <div>